West Norfolk Militia: Ireland

 The West Norfolk Militia was disembodied in 1814, following Napoleon's defeat and abdication.
 However, on his escape from Elba, the West Norfolks were assembled by beat of drum in April 1815, preparatory to being re-embodied in June during the Hundred Days campaign.
 After Napoleon's final defeat at Waterloo the bulk of the British Army was engaged in occupation duties in France, and the West Norfolks volunteered for service in Ireland.
 On 15 September the regiment, 800 strong, marched to Harwich, where it embarked.
 It was stationed at Clonmel and Templemore until it returned to England in April 1816.
 Once again, George Borrow accompanied his father (now a captain) on this service and dramatised it in Lavengro.

 The regiment returned to Norwich on 11 May 1816 and so was on hand to help put down the riots that broke out in the city in June.
 The regiment was finally disembodied on 27 June.

 Long Peace

 After Waterloo there was another long peace.
-Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia and ballots were still held until suspended by the Militia Act 1829, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.

 Horatio Walpole, 3rd Earl of Orford (of the third creation) was appointed colonel of the West Norfolks on 26 June 1822 after the death of his father.
 His lt-col was George Nelthorpe, who had been appointed in 1799, and both retained these positions until after the 1852 reforms.